Why metric definitions matter more than dashboards

 Dashboards are distribution, not truth

-A dashboard visualizes data, it doesn’t define it.
-A number on a chart is only as clear as the logic behind it.
+A dashboard visualizes data.
+It doesn't define it.
+A number on a chart is only as reliable as the logic behind it.
 When definitions live in scattered spreadsheets and one-off reports, dashboards act like distribution channels for unverified assumptions, not aligned truth.

 Real signs this is happening:

-• Same KPI, different values: One “Revenue” view includes refunds, another excludes them.
-Filters and time frames vary.
+• Same KPI, different values: One "Revenue" view includes refunds, another excludes them.
+Filters and time frames vary by team.

 • Meeting time lost to math fights: Teams debate which number is correct instead of what the number means.